Frequently Asked Questions

 WHERE DOES THE MONEY FOR THE SCHOLARSHIPS COME FROM?

-The money available for the annual scholarship distribution comes from the profit generated from our five (5) key fundraising events: the Spring and Fall Golf tournaments, the Spring and Fall Clay Shoots, and the Fish Out.
-Because attendance at each event depends on many factors, the amount of money available to dedicate to scholarships varies yearly.
+The money available for the annual scholarship distribution comes from proceeds generated by the Educational Fund's five (5) fundraising events (the Spring and Fall Golf tournaments, the Spring and Fall Clay Shoots, and the Fishout) and donations from The Pipeliners Association of Houston, its Members, and other donors.
+Because the success of each event depends on many factors, the amount of money available to fund scholarships varies yearly.

 HOW DO YOU DETERMINE HOW MUCH TO AWARD EACH STUDENT?